wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 ------------------------------------------------------------------------
 ###Open banking specifications
-Similar to regulations introduced in different regions, there are specifications to describe the implementation guidelines for the open banking requirements such as TPP Onboarding/ Client Registration, Strong Customer Authentication/ Consumer Authentication, reporting, API analytics, consent management, and API security etc. Following are a list of open banking specifications that have already emerged:
+Similar to regulations introduced in different regions, there are specifications to describe the implementation guidelines for the open banking requirements such as client registration, Strong Customer Authentication/ Consumer Authentication, reporting, API analytics, consent management, and API security etc. Following are a list of open banking specifications that have already emerged: